-The DynamicWsdlllDefinition uses a WsdlllDefinitionBuilder implementation to generate a WSDL the first time it is requested.
-Typically, we use a XsdBasedSoapllWsdl4jDefinitionBuilder, which builds a WSDL from a XSD schema.
-This builder iterates over all element elements found in the schema, and creates a message for elements that end with the defined request or response suffix.
+The DefaultWsdlllDefinition which builds a WSDL from a XSD schema.
+This definition iterates over all element elements found in the schema, and creates a message for all elements.
+Next, it creates WSDL operation for all messages that end with the defined request or response suffix.
 The default request suffix is Request; the default response suffix is Response, though these can be changed by setting the requestSuffix and responseSuffix properties, respectively.
-Next, the builder combines the request and response messages into a WSDL operations, and builds a portType based on the operations.
+It also builds a portType, binding, and service based on the operations.